PLAN: Variance-Aware Private Mean Estimation: Algorithm

 \subsection{\algorithmname overview}

-Based on the input data (\Cref{alg:input}, \Cref{fig:algorithm-illustrated}~(a)) \algorithmname first computes a private, rough, approximate mean $\vectorize{\tilde{\mu}}$ (\Cref{alg:center-prediction}). \algorithmname then recenters the data around $\vectorize{\tilde{\mu}}$, and scales the data (\Cref{alg:recenter-and-scale}, \Cref{fig:algorithm-illustrated}~(b)) according to an estimate on the variance $\vectorize{\hat{\sigma}}^2$ --- this scaling allows the privacy budget to be spent unevenly across dimensions.
-Next, \algorithmname clips inputs to a carefully chosen ellipsoid (\Cref{alg:clipping}, \Cref{fig:algorithm-illustrated}~(c)) centered around~$\vectorize{\tilde{\mu}}$ that most data points fall within.
-The size of the ellipsoid is determined privately based on the data (\Cref{alg:calculate-k}).
-Finally, \algorithmname adds sufficient Gaussian noise (\Cref{alg:draw-noise}) to make the contribution of each clipped input differentially private, and transforms the results back to the original format (\Cref{fig:algorithm-illustrated}~(d)).
-Each of these techniques have been used for private mean estimation before --- we show that choosing the ellipsoid differently leads to smaller $\ell_p$ error.
+Based on the input data (\Cref{alg:input}, \Cref{fig:algorithm-illustrated}~(a)) \algorithmname first computes a private, rough, approximate mean $\vectorize{\tilde{\mu}}$ (\Cref{alg:center-prediction}). \algorithmname then recenters the data around $\vectorize{\tilde{\mu}}$, and scales the data (\Cref{alg:recenter-and-scale}, \Cref{fig:algorithm-illustrated}~(b)) according to an estimate on the variance $\vectorize{\hat{\sigma}}^2$: this scaling allows the privacy budget to be spent unevenly across dimensions.
+Next, \algorithmname privately estimates a clipping threshold that contains most of the scaled data points (\Cref{alg:estimate:clipping}) and samples sufficient Gaussian noise for the privacy budget (\Cref{alg:draw-noise}).
+Using the clipping threshold and the noise vector, \Cref{alg:plan-mean-estimation} in \algorithmname clips the scaled input centered around~$\vectorize{\tilde{\mu}}$ (\Cref{fig:algorithm-illustrated}~(c)), adds noise to the clipped data, and finally inverts the scaling and the recentering (\Cref{fig:algorithm-illustrated}~(d)).
+Each of these techniques has been used for private mean estimation before; we show that scaling data differently can lead to smaller $\ell_p$ error.